uktrade/mbtiles-s3-server/README.md

 > Work in progress.
 Not all features below are implemented.
 This document serves as a rough design spec.

-## Why does this exist?

-Hosting your own vector map tiles and then showing them in a browser has quite a few moving parts, and this project attempts to make it as straightforward as possible.

-The components are:

-1. **JavaScript**

-   A library such as [MapLibre GL](https://github.com/maplibre/maplibre-gl-js), and your own code to run the library, and point it to a style file

-2. **Style file**

-   A JSON file that defines how the library should style the map tiles, and where it should find the map tiles, glyphs (fonts), and the sprite

-3. **Glyphs** (fonts)

-   Sets of fonts; different fonts can be used for different labels and zoom levels, as defined in the Style file

-4. **Sprite**

-   A single JSON index file and a single PNG file; the JSON file contains the offsets and sizes of images within the single PNG file

-5. **Vector map tiles**

-   A set of often hundreds of thousands of tiles each covering a different location and different zoom level.
-These can be distributed as a single mbtiles file, but this is not the format that the Javascript library accepts.
-This on-the-fly conversion from the mbtiles file to tiles is the main feature of this server.

 ## Installation

 ```bash